fredlcore/BSB-LAN/docs/EN/testimonials.md

 ---

+<B><I>Thank you!
+Everything works perfectly.
+My compliments, BSB-Lan is awesome!</B></I>
+*Matteo from Italy*

+---

+<B><I>Thank you so much for the high-quality products and the neat packaging.
+I'm happy to report that the installation went very smoothly, and that the common parameters are retrieved/updated correctly.
+MQTT also works flawlessly.</I></B>
+*Benjamin from France*

+---

 <B><I>Tout d’abord un immense merci pour le travail que vous accomplissez sur BSB-LAN !
 C’est passionnant et très impressionnant.</I></B>
 *Baptiste from France*